LassoSoft/LassoGuide/source/server/osx-installation.rst

    version of Oracle's Java Runtime Environment can be downloaded from the `Java support site`_.

--  OS X 10.11 also requires `Java 6 from Apple`_ due to an outstanding bug in Oracle's Java distribution.
+-  OS X 10.11 and later also requires `Java 6 from Apple`_ due to an outstanding bug in Oracle's Java distribution.

 Installation